 A strong Idea Bank should include the following elements:

-These are lists of vocabulary and expressions that apply to the general topic.
-The lists are grouped into categories that loosely have the question words (what, who, where, when, how) in mind.
+Create lists of vocabulary and expressions that apply to the general topic.
+These lists should be grouped into categories that loosely have the question words (what, who, where, when, how) in mind.
 By thinking about vocabulary in these terms, you can gather hundreds of words, expressions, terms, idioms, and other items.

 Create groups of questions as well, categorized under the types of questions that you might see on the tests.
 These include agree/disagree type questions, compare and contrast questions, discuss, choose, etc. These questions should touch on many elements of the general topic and as well as make more specific demands on the writer.